vivekjoshy/openskill.py/docs/source/api/openskill/models/weng_lin/thurstone_mosteller_full/index.rst

    .. py:method:: rating(mu = None, sigma = None, name = None)

       Returns a new rating object with your default parameters.
-The given parameters can be overriden from the defaults provided by the main model, but is not recommended unless you know what you are doing.
+The given parameters can be overridden from the defaults provided by the main model, but is not recommended unless you know what you are doing.

       :param mu: Represents the initial belief about the skill of a player before any matches have been played.
-Known mostly as the mean of the Guassian prior distribution.
+Known mostly as the mean of the Gaussian prior distribution.

                  *Represented by:* :math:`\mu`